 My favorite all-purpose sheet mask

 If you’re a male sheet-mask newbie, this sheet mask is a great place to start.
-It has gentle exfoliation from alpha hydroxy acid (men don’t need to exfoliate as much as women, due to shaving), hyaluronic acid to hydrate, and ceramide to help reinforce the skin’s natural barrier (something that can also become compromised due to shaving).
+It has gentle exfoliation from alpha hydroxy acid (men don’t need to exfoliate as much as women, due to shaving), hyaluronic acid to hydrate, and ceramides to help reinforce the skin’s natural barrier (something that can also become compromised due to shaving).
 Even with all those fancy ingredients it doesn’t tingle and leaves skin feeling fresh and bright.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.